flyteorg/flyte/rfc/system/4358-tuple-idl.md

 ## 6 Alternatives

 1. There are another possible structure for the `LiteralTupleMap` and `TupleType` in FlyteIDL as discussed above in [Other Considerations](#other-considerations).
 2. In Flytekit, we can separate the `NamedTuple` and `Tuple` into two different transformers, and this will make the code more readable and maintainable.
+However, the main problem is that the NamedTuple is not a type in Python, it is a function that returns a type.
+Separating them will make the registries of the transformers more complex and harder to maintain.

 ## 7 Potential Impact and Dependencies